vectorgrp/XCPlite/README.md

 XCPlite is an implementation of XCP for Microprocessors in pure C, optimized for the XCP on Ethernet Transport Layer for TCP or UDP with jumbo frames.
 It is optimized for 64 Bit platforms with POSIX based Operating Systems, but also runs on 32 Bit platforms and on Windows with some restrictions.
-The A2L measurement and calibration object database can be generated during runtime and uploaded by the XCP client on connect.
+The A2L measurement and calibration object database can be generated during runtime and uploaded by the XCP client tool on connect.

 XCPlite is provided to test and demonstrate calibration tools such as CANape or any other XCP client implementation.
-It may serve as a base for individually customized XCP implementations on Microprocessors.
+It may serve as a base for individually customized XCP on Ethernet implementations on Microprocessors.
 It implements and demonstrates some techniques how to deal with variables in dynamically allocated memory and how to do measurement and calibration in multi-threaded applications.

 XCPlite is used as a C library by the implementation of XCP for Rust in: